FAQs

 What hours can I access my studio?

 You can access your studio 24/7.
-We have quiet hours between 9pm and 9am everyday, and we do not allow amplified music at anytime for the peace and wellbeing of other artists.
+We have quiet hours between 9pm and 9am every day, and we do not allow amplified music at any time for the peace and wellbeing of other resident artists.

 What materials are available on site?

-We have a shared utility/supply room in the artist wing that has a utility sink, extra folding tables, table risers, chairs, plastic sheeting (for painting on walls), rolls of paper (for covering tables), scissors, wet wipes, shop towels, paper towels, metal meter sticks, screw drivers, hammers, tacks, nails, tape, glue guns, plastic yogurt containers for paint/water, and other misc art supplies left by past artists.
+We have a shared utility/supply room in the artist wing that has a utility sink, extra folding tables, table risers (counter height option), chairs, plastic sheeting (for painting on walls), rolls of paper (for covering tables), scissors, wet wipes, shop towels, paper towels, metal meter sticks, screw drivers, hammers, tacks, nails, tape, glue guns, plastic yogurt containers for paint/water, and other misc art supplies left by past AIRs.

 I’m going to paint and/or pin things on the wall in my studio.
 Is that okay?